giulianopz/lfcs/domains/5-service-configuration/n.md

 - Docker **Community Edition** (CE) is installed as described in the offical [doc](https://docs.docker.com/engine/install/ubuntu/)
 - a personal account on **Docker Hub**

 Docker containers are built from Docker images.
 By default, Docker pulls these images from Docker Hub, a Docker registry managed by Docker, the company behind the Docker project.
-Anyone can host their Docker images on Docker Hub, so most applications and Linux distributions you’ll need will have images hosted there.
+Anyone can host their Docker images on Docker Hub, so most applications and Linux distributions you'll need will have images hosted there.

 If you want to avoid typing sudo whenever you run the docker command, add your username to the docker group: `sudo usermod -aG docker ${USER}`